 ASEAN is also further refining its cumulation rule and developing a "partial" cumulation approach-- that is, even goods of "partial" origin not having satisfied the 40 percent threshold can be cumulated as part of RVA.
 The practice in ASEAN is to count "components as part of ASEAN content which themselves have ASEAN content of 40 percent or more."
-Upon recommendation during the September 2004 AFTA Council Meeting, the percentage content requirement was reduced to 20 percent of ASEAN content.
+ASEAN has now agreed to the percentage content requirement reduced to 20 percent of ASEAN content.

 This move is envisioned to help most developing ASEAN member countries, whose sources of inputs, given the GPN structure would come from outside the region.
-Some estimates show that in most ASEAN countries, for major manufactured exports (e. g. textile, garments and electronics) total ASEAN content is less than 20 percent (Manchin and Pelkmanns-Balaoing, 2007).
+Some estimates show that in most ASEAN countries, for major manufactured exports (e. g. textile, garments and electronics) total ASEAN content is less than 20 percent.
+(Manchin and Pelkmanns-Balaoing, 2007)